Be More Chill: Stage musical

 A musical based on the book, with a score by Joe Iconis, premiered in June 2015 at the Two River Theater in Red Bank, New Jersey, where it received positive reviews.
 It later received an Off-Broadway production in 2018, and ran on Broadway at the Lyceum Theatre from March to August 2019.
 Praised as "a high-energy, imaginative, well-crafted world premiere musical" in The Star-Ledger, Be More Chill was lauded as "a vibrant, inventive musical that makes the most of every moment and features an abundantly talented cast" by BroadwayWorld.

 Film

-On October 20, 2018, it was announced that Shawn Levy and Greg Berlanti will team up to produce a film adaptation of both the novel and the musical, with Joe Iconis serving as executive producer.
-20th Century Studios, who acquired the rights prior to their acquisition by The Walt Disney Company, and with whom Berlanti and Levy have first look deals with, will distribute.
+On October 20, 2018, it was announced that Shawn Levy and Greg Berlanti would team up to produce a film adaptation of both the novel and the musical, with Joe Iconis serving as executive producer.
+20th Century Studios, who acquired the rights prior to their acquisition by the Walt Disney Company, and with whom Berlanti and Levy had first-look deals with, was to distribute.
 Other film producers who contended for the film rights included Nina Jacobson, Ron Howard, Michael De Luca, Marty Bowen, Scooter Braun, Jennifer Todd and Robert Zemeckis.